Q: Have you always wanted to be a writer?

 A: Director Guillermo del Toro once tweeted that “Telling a story is the desire to create worlds that exist solely in us, for the solace of others that may need them.”
 I’m not sure anything anyone has ever said about writing or storytelling has resonated with me quite so much, especially in regards to this particular book.
 I grew up in a really specific way in a really specific place around a really specific type of people, none of which I’d ever seen accurately reflected back to me in fiction when I started writing Chicken.
 When I came across a church in a novel, it rarely felt familiar because it rarely factored into every waking moment of the characters’ lives.
 When Casper invited himself into my brain, I realized that I really wanted to tell a story that would bring some solace to kids like him and Brant, but also to anyone, queer or straight, who grew up in a culture that taught them not to trust their own hearts.

 Q: So exactly how much of this story is based on personal experience?

 A: Nice try, but I write fiction for reasons.
 If you’re interested in reading a YA memoir that covers similar subject matter, I highly recommend Rapture Practice by Aaron Hartzler.
 For an adult take, try Boy Erased by Garrod Conley.

 Q: Did you ever consider any other titles?

 A: Yes.
 It was originally called Chicken, but after a year or so I got bored and wanted to change it to The Original Sin because I felt that went along better with its companion novel The Natural State.
-But my publishers didn’t like it, and they were absolutely right because in the end I couldn’t find a way to shoehorn in the subversive theological dissertation needed to explain it.
+But my then-publishers didn’t like it, and they were absolutely right because in the end I couldn’t find a way to shoehorn in the subversive theological dissertation needed to explain it.
 It was one of many dumb ideas that deservedly wound up on the cutting room floor.